Growth-oriented services for authors with vision.

 workshops & courses

 In-person and online workshops tailored for the writer who never stops learning

 This is a small corner of the internet for authors who want to grow their skills in writing and publishing through group coaching, DIY course content, and a supportive community.

 Take Katie (aka Coach McCoach) on a walk with you or on your commute to work as she shares mindset hacks for writers, speaks to the vulnerable truth of being a creative, and interviews published authors about their path to success.

 When I first converse with a client, I ask about their manuscript goals, concerns, and I request a copy of the first three chapters of the manuscript.
 This helps me determine if we’d be a good fit.
 We also get on a free 20-minute Discovery call which gives us a chance to see if we are in sync.

 I finished my first draft.
 Am I ready for an editor?

 Writing a book is something huge to be proud of!
 Give yourself credit.
-Now, prepare yourself for the hard truth: writing draft one is only the beginning—actually, a fracture—of finishing a solid draft.
+Now, prepare yourself for the hard truth: writing draft one is only the beginning—actually, a fraction—of finishing a book ready to see the world.

-If you love doing research on your own, I recommend reviewing online resources and books on craft writing topics like show don’t tell, pacing, POV, deep POV, filter words, sentence variation, etc. There’s a ton you can learn and do on your own that will really strengthen your work, and it will make your time spent with an editor more meaningful.
+If you love doing research on your own, I recommend reviewing online resources, books, and workshops on craft writing topics such as: show don’t tell, pacing, POV, deep POV, filter words, sentence variation, etc. There’s a ton you can learn and do on your own that will really strengthen your work, and it will make your time spent with an editor more meaningful.

 Is editing when you rewrite the book?